magento/devdocs/src/cloud/cdn/fastly-vcl-bypass-to-origin.md

 {%include cloud/cloud-fastly-prereqs-custom-vcl.md%}

 {:.procedure}
-To bypass Fastly and submit requests to the Origin server:
+To bypass Fastly and submit requests to the origin server:

 {% include cloud/admin-ui-login-step.md %}